hsguidi/EasyIsing/README.md

 * [Magnetic Hysteresis](examples/MagneticHysteresisLoop.ipynb)
 * [performances](examples/Performance.ipynb)

-You can override 'EasyIsing.Ising.sampling' to accumulate other data, or create your custom sampling routine.
-For example, you could include the spatial correlation function or 'energy4' and 'magnet4' to calculate Binder's coefficient.
+The user can override 'EasyIsing.Ising.sampling' to accumulate other data, or create custom sampling routine.
+For example, to include the spatial correlation function or 'energy4' and 'magnet4' to calculate Binder's coefficient.

 ## Suggestions

-Here are some suggestions for fun things you can do and analyze using the Ising model simulation:
+Here are some suggestions for fun things students can do and analyze using the Ising model simulation:

 * Observe the system "walking" to equilibrium with different initial states.
 * Analyze the size of error bars for energy, magnetization, etc. as a function of sample size and lattice size.